 Securities Lending.
 A fund may lend its securities to financial institutions (typically brokers, dealers, and banks) to generate income for the fund.
 There are certain risks associated with lending securities, including counterparty, credit, market, regulatory, and operational risks.
 Vanguard considers the creditworthiness of the borrower, among other factors, in making decisions with respect to the lending of securities, subject to oversight by the board of trustees.
-If the borrower defaults on its obligation to return the securities lent because of insolvency or other reasons, a fund could experience delays and costs in recovering the securities lent or in gaining access to the collateral.
-These delays and costs could be greater for certain types of foreign securities, as well as certain types of borrowers that are subject to global regulatory regimes.
+If the borrower defaults on its obligation to return the securities lent because of insolvency or other reasons, a fund could experience delays and costs in recovering the securities, as well as certain types of borrowers that are subject to global regulatory regimes.
 If a fund is not able to recover the securities lent, the fund may sell the collateral and purchase a replacement security in the market.
 Collateral investments are subject to market appreciation or depreciation.
 The value of the collateral could decrease below the value of the replacement investment by the time the replacement investment is purchased.
 Currently, a fund invests cash collateral into Vanguard Market Liquidity Fund, an affiliated money market fund that invests primarily in high-quality, short-term money market instruments.